Skip to content

 Krayasart makers and villagers wore colorful traditional silk costumes and demonstrated traditional snack-making in large bronze woks before the main stage, which featured USDA and Winrock brand visibility.

 On the opposite side of the Krayasart makers was the CSi Expo, organized by #thaiRAIN, showcasing climate-smart innovations suitable for the local rice-growing community.
 Ten #thaiRAIN-selected exhibitors featured farm innovations that addressed various climate-smart aspects.
-For weather-related innovations, the Dragonfly weather forecast application by the Geo-Informatics and Space Technology Development Agency (GISTDA) and the Fah Fon weather station by CPS Agri were presented.
+For weather-related innovations, the Dragonfly weather forecast application by the Geo-Informatics and Space Technology Development Agency and the Fah Fon weather station by CPS Agri were presented.
 For soil quality improvement, #thaiRAIN partners showcased products like the DIY KU Soil Test Kit by Eco Agro, microbial solutions by Asia Oil and Herb and BIOM, and the controlled-release nitrogen fertilizer (Productivity Plus).
 Additionally, three drone service providers attended: Tiger Drone by HG Robotics Co., Aero Drone by Aero Group (1992) Co., and NacDrone by Easy (2018) Co.

 Sixty-six rice farmers from five collaborative farms near Ban Yang Municipality visited the Expo and became familiar with #thaiRAIN and USDA.
 Some expressed interest in Soil Digest, drones, and CRN to cut costs and improve yields.
 “I’m particularly interested in drone technology.
 This helps reduce costs and risks of chemical exposure,” said Panthong Singkaew, President of the Saohai Farmer Cooperative Group, representing over 500 rice farmers.
 Some exhibitors were already planning follow-up marketing activities based on contacts from the event.

 Kelly Stange, USDA Foreign Agricultural Service’s Counselor for Thailand, Myanmar, and Laos, presided over the event’s opening, observed Krayasart makers cooking, and attended presentations at each CSi booth.
 She was warmly greeted by the villagers, showing how #thaiRAIN and USDA cultivated familiarity and a positive reputation among the local communities.
-Ms. Stange’s opening remarks reflected the goodwill of the event:
+Stange’s opening remarks reflected the goodwill of the event:

 “Thailand’s agriculture is so rich, and we want to support Thai farmers in their growth.
 The USDA Thailand Regional Agricultural Innovation Network or RAIN project is here to work with Thai farmers and innovators.”

-“Thailand’s Agriculture is so rich, and we want to support Thai farmers in their growth.
+“Thailand’s agriculture is so rich, and we want to support Thai farmers in their growth.”

 – Kelly Stange, USDA Foreign Agricultural Service’s Counselor for Thailand, Myanmar, and Laos